soulflyer/emacs-live-pack/README.md

 ## Iain's pack

+### DEPRECATED
+This is now included in https://github.com/soulflyer/emacs-live

 ### Changes to emacs-live

 In order for the one window only thing to work, popwin must not be